jesseburstrom/client_system/README.md

 The only requiriment I had initially was something open source, full stack, some database and works on mobile devices.

 Now I have just that but it works aon all platforms and is just so much better than I could ever dream of.

+Special thanks to Lexicon education company withouth which the content of this project would have been less than half of what it is today!

 ## Open source